DarrenZal/Quartz/content/DiscourseGraphs.md

 In the face of an existential <a href="https://www.sloww.co/meta-crisis-101/" target="_blank">**metacrisis**</a>, humanity must reimagine itself as an intrinsic part of the living world, responsible for the vitality of our planet and communities. <a href="https://opencivics.co/" target="_blank">**OpenCivics**</a> proposes an approach where civic infrastructures localize and distribute resources and decision-making via open, participatory mechanisms.
 This necessitates the development of [open protocols](/OpenProtocols)—patterns of human coordination that function as civilizational services using a networked approach.

-<a href="https://www.societylibrary.org/" target="_blank">**The Society Library**</a>'s pioneering work in debate mapping demonstrates the practical value of structured knowledge representation.
-Their 'descriptive emergent structuring' approach - where questions emerge from collected arguments rather than being predetermined - offers a valuable model for how discourse graphs can evolve organically from community contributions.
-This bottom-up approach to question formation aligns with our decentralized vision while helping to minimize structural bias in knowledge organization.

 ### The Value of Decentralized Discourse

-To effectively develop and propagate open protocols, we require a decentralized, democratized method for mapping and [synthesizing](https://scalingsynthesis.com/q-what-is-synthesis/)  collective knowledge. <a href="https://scalingsynthesis.com/q-what-is-a-decentralized-discourse-graph/" target="_blank">**Decentralized discourse graphs**</a> offer a solution by enabling bottom-up knowledge creation across multiple domains.
+To effectively develop and propagate open protocols, we require a decentralized, democratized method for mapping and [synthesizing](https://scalingsynthesis.com/q-what-is-synthesis/)  collective knowledge. <a href="https://scalingsynthesis.com/q-what-is-a-decentralized-discourse-graph/" target="_blank">**Decentralized discourse graphs**</a>
+ offer a solution by enabling bottom-up knowledge creation across multiple domains.

 ## What Are Discourse Graphs?